typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-confusing-non-null-assertion.md

-# `no-confusing-non-null-assertion`

-Disallows non-null assertion in locations that may be confusing.

 ## Rule Details

 Using a non-null assertion (`!`) next to an assign or equals check (`=` or `==` or `===`) creates code that is confusing as it looks similar to a not equals check (`!=` `!==`).